+It might be the most chilling single phrase in the English language.
 It came irresistibly to Hannah Arendt as she observed Adolph Eichmann’s trial in Jerusalem in 1962.
-Arendt had been an early fugitive from National Socialist Germany, having been arrested by the Gestapo in 1933 for researching antisemitism, and very wisely getting out of the country as soon as they released her.
-Her wanderings brought her many months later to New York, where she would write and publish her masterpiece, The Origins of Totalitarianism (1951).
+Arendt had been an early fugitive from National Socialist Germany, having been taken in for questioning by the Gestapo in 1933 for researching antisemitism, and very wisely getting out of the country the moment they released her.
+Her wanderings brought her, years later, to New York, where she would write and publish her masterpiece, The Origins of Totalitarianism (1951).
 Ten years later, given the chance by The New Yorker magazine to observe a top Nazi at close quarters, she wanted to see if her theories could explain a man like Eichmann, one of the principle administrators of the Final Solution.

 — HANNAH ARENDT, EICHMANN IN JERUSALEM, A REPORT ON THE BANALITY OF EVIL (1963)